Beneficiary

 Central Coast Local Health District’s CoastCanCare Wellness Program has been a proud beneficiary of the annual Dry July campaign since 2013.

 We are grateful to Dry July for continuing to include CoastCanCare in the annual Appeal.
-With your support, in turn we will continue to support our community.

 Latest Updates